Neverheless, accidents may occur that could impact people with the plant area as well as those who live in the vicinity or our industrial sites.

 It is the task of the fire and rescue service to prevent fires and other accidents and the consequences thereof.
 Preventative measures are also a high priority for the fire and rescue service, which involves reducing societal risks while simultaneously preventing new accidents.

-- Fire and rescue preparation efforts: Fire and rescue forces prepare themselves for rescue actions through education, exercises, physical training, study visits and response planning.
+Fire and rescue forces prepare themselves for rescue actions through education, exercises, physical training, study visits and response planning.
 Inspections of vehicles and materials are conducted daily or weekly to ensure that all equipment is functional.
-Together with Östrand pulp mill, the fire and rescue service has a joint rescue and response plan that aims to ensure that appropriate measures are taken in the event of serious fire or chemical accidents. Östrand also has its own well-trained response team that trains on a regular basis with the fire and rescue service.
+Together with Östrand pulp mill, the fire and rescue service have a joint rescue and response plan that aims to ensure that appropriate measures are taken in the event of serious fire or chemical accidents. Östrand also has its own well-trained response team that trains on a regular basis with the fire and rescue service.

-- Fire and rescue response: The fire and rescue service organization consists of two full-time stations in Sundsvall and Timrå, which can respond within 90 seconds, and seven part-time stations that can respond within five minutes.
-Altogether, there are 45 fire and rescue service personnel on standby year round at these stations.
+The fire and rescue service organization consist of two full-time stations in Sundsvall and Timrå, which can respond within 90 seconds, and seven part-time stations that can respond within five minutes.
+Altogether, there are 45 fire and rescue service personnel on standby year-round at these stations.
 Almost all alarms received at the SOS Alarm center from Östrand are automatic fire alarms, most of which are not caused by a fire. Östrand's own response team is the first to act on all alarms within the plant area, serving until fire and rescue service personnel arrive on the scene.